 Join our student ambassadors for a tour of our Camperdown/Darlington campus.
 Get an inside look at Australia’s oldest university and receive the answers to any questions you have about university.

 Tours start underneath the Quadrangle Clocktower and cover many of the key features on campus.
-A typical campus tour is 2 hours in duration, comprising a 1 hour tour of the campus and facilities, and a 1 hour University presentation.
+A typical campus tour is 2 hours in duration, comprising a 1-hour tour of the campus and facilities, and a 1-hour University presentation.
+We ask all campus guests to follow COVID-safe practices on campus.

-Come and explore all the Conservatorium of Music has to offer.
-We run free one-hour guided tours of our historic buildings and modern facilities for high school groups.
-Learn about our historic campus and the amazing students and staff who have performed and studied here.
-Enjoy a lunchtime concert or experience one of our fun and engaging music workshops - or both!
+The Conservatorium runs one-hour guided tours of historic buildings and modern facilities for high school groups.
+Learn about the campus and the students and staff who have performed and studied here.
+Enjoy a lunchtime concert or experience a music workshop.

 We offer a number of masterclasses at the Conservatorium throughout the year for aspiring classical, jazz and contemporary performers, composers and musicologists – and they are free and suitable for high school students to attend.